• Home

 “We have been able to capture premiums, rather than just commodity prices, so that has enabled us to perform better in terms of our financial results,” said Mohd Faris.

-JPG has invested in the conversion of biogas (an agricultural by-product) to biomethane, which can be used to substitute natural gas in energy generation.
+JPG has invested in the conversion of biogas (an agricultural by-product) to biomethane, which can be used to substitute for natural gas in energy generation.
 The company is also building an integrated sustainable palm oil complex, which is powered by a central renewable power plant.

 These sustainability initiatives have boosted investor appetite in JPG’s shares, Mohd Faris said.
-He argued that beyond meeting environmental and social requirements, these initiatives also help companies produce results, remain profitable and sustain their existence.
+He argued that beyond meeting environmental and social requirements, these initiatives also help companies produce results, remain profitable, and sustain their existence.

 JPG listed on Bursa Malaysia, the country’s stock exchange, in July 2024.
 Shares are up 80% since then, even as the benchmark FTSE Bursa Malaysia KLCI index has stayed flat.